sova-org/Sova/doc/define-languages/define-languages.typ

 Starting events allow to initiate new program instances (_start_) and to resume execution of program instances that were previously paused (_continue_).
 How program instances can be paused is described in @sec:halting.

-*ContinueAll.* Resumes all currently paused program instances.
+*Continue.* Resumes all currently paused program instances.

 *ContinueInstance(n).* Resumes the program instance with number $n$ (casted to an int).
 See @sec:envvariables for knowing how to get instance numbers.